-- If the furnace is installed as a single pipe installation in a confined space, it is required that the necessary combustion air come from the outdoors by way of attic, crawl space, air duct, or direct opening.
-For Installations in confined spaces, see page 7 for combustion air requirements. - Installations in these locations may require outdoor air for combustion, due to chemical exposures:
+- If the furnace is installed in a confined space, it is required that the necessary combustion air come from the outdoors by way of attic, crawl space, air duct, or direct opening.
+For installations in confined spaces, see page 7. - Installations in these locations may require outdoor air for combustion, due to chemical exposures: